Saqib Mahmood: International career

 In September 2019, Mahmood was named in England's Test and Twenty20 International (T20I) squads for their series against New Zealand.
 Mahmood made his T20I debut for England, against New Zealand, on 3 November 2019.
 Mahmood made his ODI debut for England, against South Africa, on 9 February 2020.

 In August 2021, Mahmood was added to England's squad for the second Test against India, after Stuart Broad was ruled out of the rest of the series due to injury.
 In February 2022, Mahmood was again named in England's Test squad, this time for their series against the West Indies.
 Mahmood made his Test debut on 16 March 2022, for England against the West Indies.
+Mahmood faced setbacks to maintain his steady progress at international level, as he could not guarantee the role of being a mainstay in England team across formats after suffering consecutive lower-back stress fractures and he had to work on his way to regain fitness to earn his place in the lineup.

+In November 2024, Mahmood earned player of the series award for his bowling exploits in the England's tour of the West Indies, where he dominated the West Indies batting lineup in the five-match T20I series by picking up nine wickets.
+During the five-match T20I series against the West Indies, he broke David Willey's record for having taken the most number of wickets by an England bowler inside the powerplay overs in either a bilateral T20I series or a T20I tournament after grabbing a tally of eight scalps within the 1-6 overs during the five-match T20I series.
+Willey held the previous England record for having taken the most T20I powerplay over wickets in a series or tournament with seven of them coming at the 2016 World Twenty20.